sohammaji/motion-alert/README.md

 ---
 ### Pre-requirements
-I ahve used 5 python modules in this code : OpenCV, smtplib, os, datetime and email.mime(MIMEText, MIMEImage, MIMEMultipart).
+I have used 5 python modules in this code : OpenCV, smtplib, os, datetime and email.mime(MIMEText, MIMEImage, MIMEMultipart).
 Make sure those modules are installed on your system.

 ---
 ### How to use